YourTechAngels/HelpWhoNeeds/README.md

-# helpwhoneeds -
+# HelpWHoNeeds

 This is our app deployed to github pages:

 https://yourtechangels.github.io/helpwhoneeds/

-# HelpWHoNeeds Project
+# Project Description

 Our app HelpWhoNeeds serves to establish a link between Vulnerable people who are shielding especially in these pandemic times and a Volunteer who will help them with their needs.
 Since some may not like being referred to as "Vulnerable" we will using the label Requestee for them in this app and it's forms.